NBKRedSpy/QM-MissionExpirationHighlight/README.md

 # Change Log

+## 2.2.1
+* Incorrect color Fix
+* Non primary colors are still difficult to see.

 ## 2.2.0
 * Preliminary support for .8 as the previous version crashes in .8.
 Needs color fixes.